expo/expo/docs/pages/guides/config-plugins.md

 Introspection works by creating custom base mods that work like the default base mods, except they don't write the `modResults` to disk at the end.
 Instead of persisting, they save the results to the Expo config under `_internal.modResults`, followed by the name of the mod i.e. the `ios.infoPlist` mod saves to `_internal.modResults.ios.infoPlist: {}`.

-As a real-world example, introspection is used by `eas-cli` to determine what the final iOS entitlements will be in a managed app, so it can sync them with the Apple developer portal before building.
+As a real-world example, introspection is used by `eas-cli` to determine what the final iOS entitlements will be in a managed app, so it can sync them with the Apple Developer Portal before building.
 Introspection can also be used as a handy debugging and development tool.

 <!-- TODO: Link to Vscode extension after preview feature lands -->